-When you think of PR, your brain might automatically shoot to gift guides and product roundups made popular by consumer brands and publications of the like.
+When you think of PR, your brain might automatically shoot to gift guides and product roundups made popular by consumer brands and industry publications of the like.
 But PR has evolved — and so have the industries it can benefit.
-From Salesforce’s iconic ‘No Software’ campaign building recognition within the industry to 250ok’s industry report generating buzz across prospects, SaaS companies across the globe are beginning to realize where SaaS PR fits into an overall marketing strategy.
+From Salesforce’s iconic ‘No Software’ campaign building social proof within the software industry to 250ok’s industry report generating buzz across prospective customers, SaaS companies across the globe are beginning to realize where SaaS PR fits into an overall marketing strategy.

 Here’s why targeted PR is the ideal fit for your Software as a Service business:

 With the growth of SaaS — especially in hotbeds like San Francisco — the space is becoming increasingly crowded.
 Because of this, SaaS PR is vital in building awareness around how your SaaS business stands outs from the crowd and why you matter in the tech industry as a whole.
 You may have just built the next Salesforce, but no one will ever know if you, and the media outlets that matter to your prospects, aren’t talking about it in industry news.

 In a technical industry, it’s easy to get caught up in jargon.
 You have to find a way to clearly relay your overarching value proposition to target customers, and the same goes when presenting information to reporters.
 For businesses who have mastered the art of the 30-second sales pitch (which is essential to staying alive in the dog-eat-dog world of SaaS), this streamlined messaging can act as the perfect building block for your initial SaaS PR positioning.
 From there, it will be much easier to build your company story with your target media since you’ve already nailed down your introductory messaging.